-The microphone and the starting signal shall be connected to loudspeakers at each starting platform where both the Starter’s commands and the starting signal can be heard equally and simultaneously by each athlete.
+The microphone and the starting signal shall be connected to loudspeakers at each starting platform where both the Starter’s commands and the starting signal can be heard equally and simultaneously by each Athlete.

-A strobe/starting light for athletes with a hearing impairment should be available at the starting platform of the athlete.
-It may be positioned to the athlete’s requirement and where it can be seen by the Referee and the Starter.
+A strobe/starting light for Athletes with a hearing impairment should be available at the starting platform of the Athlete.
+It may be positioned to the Athlete’s requirement and where it can be seen by the Referee and the Starter.

 Touch panels